Background compaction

 For example, ratio = 2, base = 16 MB.
 Then:

-Reducing base and ratio improves write amplification at the cost of increasing OSC.
-In the limiting case where base = 1 and no data is deleted, it can be shown that the write amplification is logarithmically dependent on the amount of data.
-Each time a row participates in compaction, the size of the chunk containing it will increase by at least (1 + 1 / ratio) times.
-Consequently, it will participate in a total of no more than log(tablet_size, 1 + 1 / ratio) compactions.
+Reducing the base and ratio values improves the WA at the cost of increasing the OSC.
+In the limiting case where base = 1 but no data is deleted, it can be demonstrated that the write amplification is logarithmically dependent on the amount of data.
+Each time a row participates in compaction, the size of the chunk that contains it increases by at least (1 + 1 / ratio) times.
+Consequently, this row participates in a total of no more than log(tablet_size, 1 + 1 / ratio) compactions.
 In practice, this estimation is inaccurate not only because of the deletions, but also because the partition splits into two when the threshold size is reached.

 Mechanism for cleaning up old versions

 When compaction merges another batch of chunks, it can remove old versions of some rows and apply deletions.
-This may not always be done, because compaction does not consider all the chunks in a partition, but only some of them.
+However, this may not always be possible, because compaction considers only some of the chunks within a partition, not all of them.

 Let's consider a table with min/max_data_ttl = 0, min/max_data_versions = 1 (only the most recent version must be stored by each key).
 For example, there were two writes by a key: {value = 1; timestamp = 10}, {value = 2; timestamp = 20}, and deletion with timestamp = 30.

-These versions got into three different chunks.
-If compaction considers only the first and third chunk, it will get the following:
+Suppose these versions are stored in three different chunks.
+If compaction considers only the first and third chunks, the following data is processed:

 delete tombstone {timestamp = 30}